 Written by Caroline Snedeker

-This treasure of a novel is set on the island of Nantucket just before the War of 1812.
+Caroline Dale Snedeker This treasure of a novel, a Newbery Honor Book, is set on the island of Nantucket just before the War of 1812.
 Much more than a tale of whaling ships and gentle Quaker eccentricities, it is a tale of friendship-the kind most truly espoused by these 'plain' folk, with all the struggle and complexity one should expect.
-Dionis (Dencey) Coffyn is a mystery to her mother, Lydia, whose stern exterior hides a heart that breaks every time her husband Captain Tom goes to sea.
+Dionis "Dencey" Coffyn is a mystery to her mother, Lydia, whose stern exterior hides a heart that breaks every time her husband Captain Tom goes to sea.
 Within a context of outward simplicity of living and inward intricacy of relationship, Dencey matures from the little girl who, in unquakerly violence of temper, throws a rock that wounds the town outcast.
 She becomes a young woman ready to bear her part in life with grace and courage.
-A probing portrayal of the power of love to overcome social barriers and religious strictures.
+Downright Dencey is a probing portrayal of the power of love to overcome social barriers and religious strictures.